sanbee/fussy/FussySyntax.md

 This page describes the fussy syntax.
 Statements are interactively executed as soon as they are completed.
 The virtual code for the sub-programs (function or procedure) is held in the memory and executed when the sub-programs are called.

 ## Numbers ##
 Numbers in fussy are represented as floating point numbers and can be specified with or without the decimal point, or in the exponent format.
 Optionally, an error can also be associated with the numbers via the pm directive.
 E.g., 75.3+/-10.1 can be expressed as `75.3pm10.1`.
-Numbers can also be tagged with units (see Section on [Units](#Units)) or a C-styled printing format (see Section on [Formatting](#formatting)).
+Numbers can also be tagged with units (see Section on [Units](#units)) or a C-styled printing format (see Section on [Formatting](#formatting)).

 ## Units ##

 Numerical values can be specified along with their units.
 As of now, the only units supported are degree, arcmin, arcsec, hours, minute, and seconds.
 These can be specified by appending 'd', ''', '"', 'h', 'm', 's' respectively to the numeric values.
 Internally, all numeric values are always stored in the MKS system of units.
 The default units for a variable used to specify angles or time is radians.
 If the values are specified along with any of the above mentioned units, the values are still stored internally as radians.
-However while printing (see Section on [FussySyntax#Print\_Statement](FussySyntax#Print_Statement.md)), the values are formatted automatically and printed with the appropriate units.
+However while printing (see Section on [Print\_Statement](#print_statement)), the values are formatted automatically and printed with the appropriate units.

 ## Operators and built-in functions ##